MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 Multiple container networks can be created on a single container host with the following caveats:
 * Only one NAT network can be created per container host
-* Multiple networks which use an external vSwitch for connectivity (e.g. Transparent, L2 Bridge, L2 Transparent) must each use its own network adapter.
-Different networking modes cannot re-use the same vSwitch
+* Multiple networks which use an external vSwitch for connectivity (e.g. Transparent, L2 Bridge, L2 Transparent) must each use its own network adapter
+* Different networks must use different vSwitches

 ### Container Configuration

 When creating a Windows Container, a network can be specified to which the container network adapter will be connected.
 If no network is specified, the default NAT network will be used to provide connectivity.

-In order to attach a container to the non-default NAT network (or when -b "none" is in use), use the --net option to the docker run command.
+In order to attach a container to the non-default NAT network (or when -b "none" is in use), use the --net option with the docker run command.
 This example creates a container explicitly connected to the default "nat" container network

 ```powershell
 C:\> docker run -it --net=nat windowsservercore cmd